 - Gleason score of 7 -moderate chance of the cancer spreading

-- Gleason score of 8 or above -significant chance of spreading of cancer
+- Gleason score of 8 or above -significant chance of spreading cancer

 - MRI (Magnetic resonance imaging)